Moddable-OpenSource/moddable/documentation/devices/esp32.md

 	The installer will offer to clone the ESP-IDF git repository for you.
 If you choose this option, select the "v4.4 (release version)" option and clone into a a directory called `esp32\esp-idf` within your home folder.

-4. If you did not clone the ESP-IDF using the ESP-IDF Windows Installer, create an `esp32` directory in your home folder, either from File Explorer or a terminal.
-For instance, in Git Bash:
+4. If you did not clone the ESP-IDF using the ESP-IDF Windows Installer, create an `esp32` directory in your home folder, either from File Explorer or a Command Prompt:

     ```text
-    cd ~
+    cd %USERPROFILE%
     mkdir esp32
     ```

 5. If you did not clone the ESP-IDF using the ESP-IDF Windows Installer, clone the `ESP-IDF` Github repository into your `~/esp32` directory.
 Make sure to specify the `--recursive` option.
 Then checkout commit `c29343`:

     ```text
-    cd ~/esp32
+    cd %USERPROFILE%\esp32
     git clone --recursive https://github.com/espressif/esp-idf.git
 	cd esp-idf
 	git checkout c29343